Twin masures associated with Kac-Moody groups over Laurent polynomials: Introduction

 We then study the image by $\rho_{C_\infty}$ of a line segment $[x,y]$, with $x\leq y$ or $y\leq x$ and such that $\rho_{C_\infty}(z)$ is well-defined for every $z\in [x,y]$ (the second condition is always satisfied if our conjecture is true).
 We prove that they are $C_\infty-$Hecke paths.
 We then obtain a formula counting the number of liftings of a given $C_\infty-$Hecke path, and proving that it is polynomial in the cardinality of $\k$ (see Theorem~\ref{5.7}).

-To get this number of liftings of a $C_\infty-$Hecke path as a line segment, we first prove that, once chosen some superdecorations, it is the product of the numbers of local liftings around a finite number of points: where the path crosses a wall in some specific way.
+To get this number of liftings of a $C_\infty-$Hecke path as a line segment, we first prove that, after choosing some superdecorations, it is the product of the numbers of local liftings around a finite number of points (the points where the path crosses a wall in some specific way).
 Then we compute each of these numbers of local liftings.
 We get a precise formula, which seems more explicit than Muthiah's formula in \cite{Mu19b} (where our paths are called $I_\infty$-Hecke paths).